Compact relative $\mathrm{SO}_0(2,q)$-character varieties of punctured spheres: Introduction

 \section{Introduction}

-For an oriented surface $\Sigma_{g,s}$ of genus $g$ and with $s$ punctures, its $G$-character variety, where $G$ is a real reductive Lie group, consists of the isomorphic classes of reductive representations from the fundamental group $\Gamma_{g,s}:=\pi_1(\Sigma_{g,s})$ to $G$.
+For an oriented surface $\Sigma_{g,s}$ of genus $g$ and with $s$ punctures, its $G$-character variety, where $G$ is a real reductive Lie group, consists of the equivalence classes of reductive representations from the fundamental group $\Gamma_{g,s}:=\pi_1(\Sigma_{g,s})$ to $G$.
 It is a classical problem to study the topology of the character variety.

-For closed surfaces $\Sigma_{g,0}$ where $g>1$, and $G=\mathrm{PSL}(2,\mathbb{R})$ or $\mathrm{PSL}(2,\mathbb{C})$, the topology of the character variety is well-studied by N. Hitchin in \cite{hitchin1987self} with an analytic method using the technique of Higgs bundles and by W. M. Goldman in \cite{goldman1988topological} in a more geometric way.
-An important result is that when $G=\mathrm{PSL}(2,\mathbb{R})$, the connected components of the character variety are distinguished by the Euler number of their representations, where the Euler number is bounded by the Milnor--Wood inequality.
+For closed surfaces $\Sigma_{g,0}$ where $g>1$, and $G=\mathrm{PSL}(2,\mathbb{R})$ or $\mathrm{PSL}(2,\mathbb{C})$, the topology of the character variety is well studied by N. Hitchin in \cite{hitchin1987self} with an analytic method using the technique of Higgs bundles and by W. M. Goldman in \cite{goldman1988topological} in a more geometric way.
+An important result is that when $G=\mathrm{PSL}(2,\mathbb{R})$, the connected components of the character variety are distinguished by the Euler number of their representations, which is bounded by the Milnor--Wood inequality \cite{milnor1958existence}.

-However, when the surface is non-compact, as shown in \cite{deroin2019supra} by B. Deroin and N. Tholozan for $\Sigma_{0,s}$ with $s\geqslant3$, there exist ``supra-maximal'' representations whose Euler number exceeds the bound of the Milnor--Wood inequality.
-Furthermore, they proved that the supra-maximal representations with prescribed monodromy form a connected component symplectomorphic to $\mathbb{C}P^{s-3}$ by using Atiyah--Bott--Goldman symplectic structure.
-Soon after their results, in \cite{mondello_2018}, G. Mondello used parabolic Higgs bundles and non-Abelian Hodge theory to give a complete description of relative $\mathrm{PSL}(2,\mathbb{R})$-character varieties of $\Sigma_{g,s}$ and reproved Deroin--Tholozan's results.
+However, when the surface is non-compact, as shown in \cite{deroin2019supra} by B. Deroin and N. Tholozan for $\Sigma_{0,s}$ with $s\geqslant3$, there exist \textit{supra-maximal} representations whose Euler number exceeds the bound of the Milnor--Wood inequality.
+Furthermore, they proved that the supra-maximal representations with prescribed monodromy form a connected component symplectomorphic to $\mathbb{C}P^{s-3}$ by using the Atiyah--Bott--Goldman symplectic structure, which generalizes Benedetto--Goldman's work \cite{benedetto1999topology} for $s=4$.
+Soon after their results, in \cite{mondello_2018}, G. Mondello used parabolic Higgs bundles and non-abelian Hodge theory to give a complete description of relative $\mathrm{PSL}(2,\mathbb{R})$-character varieties of $\Sigma_{g,s}$ and reproved Deroin--Tholozan's results.